Matthew Pavlich: 2012 season and 500th goal

 In round 7 of the 2012 AFL season, Pavlich kicked his 500th career goal in a four-goal effort which lead his team to victory against Port Adelaide, becoming the first Fremantle player and the 51st player in VFL/AFL history to kick 500 goals.
 Following a permanent move to the forward line in the second half of the year, Pavlich kicked 55 goals in his final 13 games.
-Fremantle's late season resurgence was mirrored by his own form, the highlights being an 8-goal haul in the Round 19 Western Derby and 6 goals in an Elimination Final victory against reigning premiers Geelong at the MCG.
+His own form mirrored Fremantle's late-season resurgence, the highlights being an 8-goal haul in the Round 19 Western Derby and 6 goals in an Elimination Final victory against reigning premiers Geelong at the MCG.

 2013 season

 Pavlich had a frustrating start to the 2013 season after a pre-existing Achilles tendon injury resurfaced in the Dockers round three clash against Essendon, forcing Pavlich to undergo surgery.
 Pavlich was originally thought to be sidelined for only four to six weeks but a longer recovery time than anticipated kept him out for sixteen weeks.
 Despite losing their leading goal kicker Fremantle remained in good form contending for a top four finish on the ladder throughout the season.

 Pavlich made his return during Fremantle's round 20 clash against GWS kicking two goals.

 A win in the qualifying final against Geelong and a top 4 ladder finish saw Pavlich and the Dockers proceed to face the Sydney Swans in the preliminary finals.
-Pavlich played a pivotal role kicking 3 goals leading the Dockers to a 25 point victory and the clubs first ever AFL Grand Final appearance.
+Pavlich played a pivotal role kicking 3 goals leading the Dockers to a 25-point victory and the clubs first ever AFL Grand Final appearance.

 Pavlich kicked 3 goals in the Dockers 15 point loss to Hawthorn.